quark-engine/quark-engine/docs/source/quark_script.rst

 If NOT, the APK does not neutralize special elements within the argument, which may cause CWE-88 vulnerability.

 If YES, check if there are any delimiters used in string matching for a filter.
-IF NOT, the APK does not neutralize special elements within the argument, which may cause CWE-88 vulnerability.
+If NOT, the APK does not neutralize special elements within the argument, which may cause CWE-88 vulnerability.

 Quark Script CWE-88.py